jvfe/wikidata_panglaodb/manuscripts/log_book.md

 * Checked cell type matches considered false and noted down in RMarkdown.
 * Started to manually check the cell types that were not reconciled to Wikidata.
+* Finished manual check, still left to add the cell types to Wikidata.